alternet/alternet.ml/security/src/site/markdown/security.md

 the path and password fields if they are standard values).
 If this parameter is missing, no login will be handled by Alternet Security.

-Once configured properly (see below Jetty and Tomcat configuration), the Web container will substitute the passwords found in the form fields or HTTP authentication header with '*' characters, in order to make such strings unusable ;
-the actual passwords will be wrapped in [Password](apidocs/ml/alternet/security/Password.html) instances, and will be available like shown hereafter :
+Once configured properly (see below ([Jetty](#jetty) and [Tomcat](#tomcat)) configurations), the Web container will substitute the passwords found in the form fields or HTTP authentication header with '*' characters, in order to make such strings unusable ; the actual passwords will be wrapped in [Password](apidocs/ml/alternet/security/Password.html) instances, and will be available like shown hereafter :

 ### Servlets applications